 An Exception to the Rule

 Showing v. telling with a person’s interiority in third or first person narration is one small exception to the rule.
-I know some of you will ask why I still chose to tell the reader “It felt like a pit had opened up inside her” in the second example, too.
+(Check out my post on interiority in writing for more on this concept.)
+I know some of you will ask why I still chose to tell the reader “It felt like a pit had opened up inside her” in the second of the two show don’t tell examples, too.
 There are some times when you can show too much.
 If you’re always saying “she punched the wall” or “she spat on the ground,” for example, instead of occasionally just saying what the character feels inside, it can get overwhelming.
 You don’t have to say “angry” outright, but you can simply tell the reader what’s going on with narration instead of action or gesture.
 Sometimes that’s easier and more direct.

 It all depends on where you want the focus of each moment to go.
 And it is a balance.
 Play around with it.
-Now that you know why showing v. telling is so crucial in your writing, you should really, at least in the beginning, err very much on the side of showing.
+Now that you know why “show don’t tell” is so crucial in your writing, you should really, at least in the beginning, err very much on the side of showing.